-Mr. CHANG Jesse, aged 63, is currently the managing partner of TransAsia Lawyers, a law firm licensed in the PRC and is also an arbitrator of Shanghai International Economic and Trade Arbitration Commission.
+Mr. CHANG Jesse, aged 64, is currently the managing partner of TransAsia Lawyers, a law firm licensed in the PRC and is also an arbitrator of Shanghai International Economic and Trade Arbitration Commission.
 Mr. CHANG graduated with a bachelor of laws degree and a bachelor of economics degree from The Australian National University and a master of laws degree from the Columbia University in New York.
 He has extensive experience in advising clients to implement market entry structures in highly regulated sectors in the PRC, such as aviation, media and IT.
 He has also been involved in corporate restructurings, mergers and acquisitions of numerous multinational companies particularly in industries related to media, IT as well as minerals and resources.
 He joined the Company as an independent non-executive Director on 9 June 2014.

-Mr. NGAN Hing Hon, aged 61, is currently the audit partner of ZHONGHUI ANDA CPA Limited.
+Mr. NGAN Hing Hon, aged 62, is currently the audit partner of ZHONGHUI ANDA CPA Limited.
 Mr. NGAN graduated from the Chinese University of Hong Kong with a bachelor of business administration.
-He is a practising member of the Hong Kong Institute of Certified Public Accountants and a fellow member of The Association of Chartered Certified Accountants.
+He is an associate and practising member of the Hong Kong Institute of Certified Public Accountants and a fellow member of The Association of Chartered Certified Accountants.
 Mr. NGAN had worked in two international audit firms for approximately 4 years, and was then employed by several listed and private companies in Hong Kong as financial controller.
 Mr. NGAN has extensive experience in auditing, accounting and corporate finance.
-He was the chief financial officer of a listed company in Singapore for the period from May 2004 to September 2007.
 He joined the Company as an independent non-executive Director on 16 February 2011.

-Mr. YEUNG Kin Bond, Sydney, aged 44, is currently an executive director, group chief executive director and a member of the nominating committee of GSS Energy Limited (listed on the Singapore Stock Exchange) since 31 October 2014.
+Mr. YEUNG Kin Bond, Sydney, aged 45, is currently an executive director, group chief executive director and a member of the nominating committee of GSS Energy Limited (listed on the Singapore Stock Exchange) since 31 October 2014.
 Mr. YEUNG is also a director of Giken Sakata (S) Limited, Giken Precision Engineering Pte Ltd, Changzhou Giken Precision Co Ltd, GSS Energy Investment Holdings Limited, Nusantara Resources Pte Ltd, GSS Energy Sumatra Limited, GSS Energy Trembul Limited, GSS Energy Oilfield Management Limited, and a commissioner of PT Giken Precision Indonesia and PT Sarana GSS Trembul, all are subsidiaries of GSS Energy Limited.
 Mr. YEUNG is the founder director and shareholder of Roots Capital Asia Limited, a substantial shareholder of GSS Energy Limited.
 Mr. YEUNG has many years of experience in the financial industry, starting his career in the institutional equity division at Morgan Stanley New York and as the managing director of international trading at Van der Moolen, (listed on the New York Stock Exchange) a US securities specialist firm.
 Mr YEUNG is an active member of the Rotary Club in Singapore.
+He was an independent non-executive director of China Gaoxian Fibre Fabric Holdings Limited (listed on the Singapore Stock Exchange) from 18 September 2013 to 6 January 2016.
 He joined the Company as an independent non-executive Director on 16 February 2011.